News and Events

 K.D.
-Miller is interviewed by Mary Hynes on CBC's Tapestry and by Shelagh Rogers on The Next Chapter.
-Go to the Media section below for links.
+Miller was interviewed by Mary Hynes on CBC's Tapestry and by Shelagh Rogers on The Next Chapter.

 All Saints made the Globe 100 list for 2014.

 K.D.
 Miller is a poet, essayist, novelist and short story writer living in Toronto.
 She also teaches a variety of writing courses, which you can check out on the Courses page.

 She is the author of four short story collections, a collection of essays and a novel.
 Check out the Books page for synopses and reviews — what the critics have to say.